-Mr. Daniel also founded The Levant Foundation in Houston, Texas, which is a private, non-profit organization committed to the furthering of knowledge about the Levant culture and history in the Middle East as well as the interrelations of the three monotheistic religions: Judaism, Islam and Christianity.
+Mr. Daniel also founded The Levant Foundation in Houston, Texas, which is a private, non-profit organization committed to the furthering of knowledge about Levantine culture and history in the Middle East, as well as the relationships among the three monotheistic religions: Judaism, Islam and Christianity.
 Operating in an ever-growing and diverse society, The Foundation is committed to cooperating with universities, institutions of fine art and religious and research institutions to sponsor and fund artistic, academic and educational programs.

 The Levant Foundation helped launch the Swiss-based Foundation for Interreligious and Intercultural Research and Dialogue (FIIRD) in 1999.
 FIIRD developed a program with the University of Geneva in Switzerland to pursue scholarly and humanistic goals with the main objective of fostering understanding of Christianity, Islam and Judaism.
 Because the three monotheistic religions all believe that a merciful God calls us to resolve our conflicts and restore harmony among all, these religions constitute an inexhaustible authority for the achievement of true peace in the century now unfolding before us.
 In 2006, The Levant Foundation established an endowment with the University of Texas Press to publish one to three scholarly books a year related to the contemporary issues of the people of the Levant or related to the three monotheistic religions.
 One of the two books published in 2009 under the series was “Where Heaven and Earth Meet: Jerusalem’s Sacred Esplanade” which received critical acclaim from the New York Times.

 Through Levantine Entertainment, a motion picture finance, development and production company, Mr. Daniel is working to create compelling, socially responsible films with cross-cultural sensibility and an international flare.
 Levantine will produce American motion pictures while continually looking for opportunities to support and produce films that are focused on the interaction between the Western world and the Orient region of the Middle East and are targeted at Western audiences.
 Levantine’s first foray in motion pictures as executive producer of the critically acclaimed film, “Amreeka,” brought recognition at Cannes and Sundance film festivals.

-Mr. Daniel is an Honorary Member of the Board of Trustees of Balamand University in Beirut, Lebanon and served as Chairman of the Board of Trustees and Chairman of the capital campaign for the Awty International School in Houston until August 2012.
+Mr. Daniel is chairman of the Board of Al-Monitor and an Honorary Member of the Board of Trustees of Balamand University in Beirut, Lebanon and served as Chairman of the Board of Trustees and Chairman of the capital campaign for the Awty International School in Houston until August 2012.
 He is a co-founder of the Center for the Global South at American University in Washington DC, and is a member of the International Advisory Board of the American University in Beirut.
 Mr. Daniel has served on the Board of Directors of Pepperdine University and the Conrad N. Hilton College of Hotel and Restaurant Management.
 In 2011, Mr. Daniel was honored with the Economic Bridge Builder Award from the American Arab Chamber of Commerce for his commitment to building economic, social and cultural bridges.
 Although Mr. Daniel is no longer an active Board member of The Levant Foundation, he remains The Foundation’s principal benefactor.

 Update: Sep 12, 2013